easeaico/pulse-go/docs/Methodology/EnvironmentMethodology.md

 PPD - Predictive Percentage Dissatisfied

-The variables presented in Table 10 are used throughout this document.
+The variables presented in @tableref {EnvironmentVariables} are used throughout this document.
 <br><center>
-<i>Table 10.
-There are many parameters used to determine the %Environment&rsquo;s thermal state.</i>
+<i>@tabledef {EnvironmentVariables} There are many parameters used to determine the %Environment&rsquo;s thermal state.</i>
 </center>
 <center><a href="./Images/Environment/EnvironmentVariables.png"><img src="./Images/Environment/EnvironmentVariables.png" width="1100"></a></center>